tomluetjen/torchskradon/README.md

 # torchskradon

-(WORK IN PROGRESS) A simple and easy to use PyTorch implementation of the Radon transform and the filtered back projection.
+(WORK IN PROGRESS) A differentiable PyTorch implementation of the forward and inverse Radon transform.

 ## About
-This package mimics the implementation of [`radon`](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.radon) and [`iradon`](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.iradon) from scikit-image.
+`torchskradon` mimics the implementation of [`radon`](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.radon) and [`iradon`](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.iradon) from [`scikit-image`](https://scikit-image.org).
+All transforms work with batched multi-channel data and are fully differentiable.
+This allows backpropagation through `torchskradon` functions to train neural networks or solve simple optimization tasks (see [examples](#examples)).
-It supports batched, multi-channel 2D tensors as input to the Radon and inverse Radon transforms.

 ## Basic Usage
 ```python